Shooting victim, 7, dies from injuries; family seeks justice - NewsBreak

 Burrows said that her nephew will be greatly missed.

 “He’s very outgoing, he was very happy.
 I just want to know who did this to my nephew.
-That’s my sister,” said Burrows.Police probe shooting on Erie’s east side
+That’s my sister,” said Burrows.Sidney business raided during human trafficking investigation

 Erie Police continue to investigate this homicide in the hopes of bringing the family some justice.